-The Company reported net income attributable to the Company of \$11,102,496 and \$6,933,936, or \$5.24 and \$3.20 per share on a diluted basis in 2012 and 2011, respectively.
-Total revenues for 2012 increased 26.9% to \$115,079,092 from \$90,685,156 while expenses for 2012 increased 21.9% to \$98,999,185 from \$81,186,220.
-The increases in both revenues and expenses in 2012 is attributable to widespread volume increases across multiple markets, as overall mortgage activity increased substantially, as well as new industry-wide premium charges and rate increases for certain markets.
+The Company reported net income attributable to the Company of \$14,708,210, \$11,102,496 and \$6,933,936, or \$7.08, \$5.24 and \$3.20 per share on a diluted basis in 2013, 2012 and 2011, respectively.
+Contributing to the increase in net income attributable to the Company in 2013, total revenues for 2013 increased 9.7% compared with 2012, while expenses increased 5.8% compared with 2012.
+The increase in revenues and expenses in 2013 primarily related to higher premiums and commissions, associated with higher levels of purchase transactions and increased home values.
+Additionally, the benefit for claims contributed to net income attributable to the Company.
+Total revenues increased 26.9% in 2012 compared with 2011, while expenses increased 21.9% compared with 2011.
+The increases in both revenues and expenses in 2012 was attributable to widespread volume increases across multiple markets, as overall mortgage activity increased substantially, as well as new industry-wide premium charges and rate increases for certain markets.